Lions barely beat Vikings 34-28 on final play

 Webb led the Vikings (2-11) to touchdowns on his first two drives after rookie Christian Ponder was benched and was a yard away from another TD.

-Avril had jumped offside on the previous play to stop the clock and put Minnesota a yard closer to the end zone, was credited with the sack, forced fumble and recovery on the wild play that finished at the Minnesota 43.
+Avril, who jumped offside on the previous play to stop the clock and put Minnesota a yard closer to the end zone, was credited with the sack, forced fumble and recovery on the wild play that finished at the Minnesota 43.